zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### aggregate `String`

-Aggregate function for date series.
+Aggregate function for date series.This function is used when a category (an year, month, etc.) contains two or more points.
+The function return value is displayed instead of the individual points.

 #### Example
     <kendo:chart-seriesItem aggregate="aggregate">